gravitonian/brutor-sdk/README.md

 ```

 ##  Adding a platform action to the new project
-This uses the platformaction sub-generator:
+This uses the repoaction sub-generator:

 TODO